Three questions are on the minds of many association professionals right now:

 During the research phase of a membership pricing model project, AMS data can help you understand how different member segments engage with different membership benefits.

 Make sure your AMS can deliver the membership model, subscription, pricing, or payment options you’re considering.
-For example, does it allow you to offer one-, two-, and three-year memberships like the Regulatory Affairs Professionals Society or monthly installments like the American Society of Interior Designers?
+For example, does it allow you to offer one-, two-, and three-year memberships with recurring payments like the Regulatory Affairs Professionals Society or monthly installments like the American Society of Interior Designers?

 Avoid customizing your AMS to handle a different membership model or payment plan.
 Customization takes you off the upgrade path and makes it more difficult to integrate your AMS with other systems.